 Hunger in America: An In-Depth Look

 Despite America’s great wealth, there are still millions of Americans who are classified by government statistics as "food insecure."
-Nearly six million people use emergency food assistance every week.
 This paradox of hunger amid plenty is a threat to our nation’s prosperity and our collective well-being.

 Hunger in America 2010 is the third in a series of studies that Mathematica has conducted for Feeding America, formerly known as America’s Second Harvest—the Nation’s Food Bank Network.
-With data collected in 2009 during the height of the economic downturn, it is the most comprehensive study to date that captures the significant connection between a weak economy and increased needs for emergency food assistance.
-This study provides important information on both the local and national levels about the demographics, household makeup, and economic status of individuals and households receiving food assistance.
+With data collected in 2009 during the height of the economic downturn, it captured the significant connection between a weak economy and increased needs for emergency food assistance.
+This study provided important information on both the local and national levels about the demographics, household makeup, and economic status of individuals and households receiving food assistance.

-- More than 37 million low-income people received emergency food assistance through Feeding America’s network in 2009, an increase of 46 percent since 2005.
+- More than 37 million low-income people received emergency food assistance through Feeding America’s network in 2009, an increase of 46 percent over 2005.

 - Recipients represented a broad cross-section of America, including 14 million children and 3 million elderly.
 Approximately 40 percent were white, 34 percent were African American, and 20 percent were Hispanic.

 - Thirty-six percent of recipient households had at least one adult who was working.

 - Ten percent of all recipients were homeless.

 - Seventy-five percent of Feeding America's clients were food insecure.

 - Most recipients made difficult choices between food and other necessities, such as housing or medical care.

 - Only 66 percent of people eligible to participate in government support or food assistance programs were currently doing so.
 More than 40 percent of those deemed food insecure were not eligible for the Supplemental Nutrition Assistance Program.